-For some Medicare-Medicaid patients in some states, a bed may be available for you at the same facility if you need more skilled care after your hospital stay.
+Ask the SNF if it will hold a bed for you and if there's a cost.
+For some Medicare-Medicaid patients in some states, a bed may be available at the same facility if more skilled care is needed after a hospital stay.
 However, depending on the state and your eligibility for Medicaid, you may have to go to another SNF if a bed isn't available.
-Ask the SNF if it will hold a bed for you if you must go back to the hospital.
-Also, ask if there is a cost to hold the bed for you and what that cost is.

-Note: Go to pages 23-24 for information about what happens when your SNF coverage ends.
+Note: Go to pages 17-19 for information about what happens when your SNF coverage ends.